compasjs/compas/docs/features/http-server.md

 ## Other middleware

-- `createBodyParsers` can be used to create a json body parser, and a separate multipart body parser.
+- `createBodyParser` can be used to create a middleware that is able to parse json or multipart bodies.
 - `compose` can be used to manually compose multiple middleware in to a single callable middleware
 - `sendFile` is a utility to easily send out files.
 Supports partial responses,